flammie/omorfi/docs/paradigms/NUM/51kolmeseptiljardia.markdown

 ---
 ### ` NUM_51kolmeseptiljardia `

-Optimisation hack for exceptional compound ’kolmeseptiljardia’ that inflects in all parts with agreement
+* _Optimisation hack for exceptional compound ’kolmeseptiljardia’_
-* harmony: back
-* upos: NUM
-* kotus_av: None
-* possessive: False
-* clitics: False
-* deletion: eseptiljardia
-* pos: NUMERAL
+* Universal POS is NUM and legacy POS is NUMERAL
-* stem_vowel: None
-* plurale_tantum: False
-* grade_dir: weaken
-* stem_diphthong: None
-* suffix_regex: kolmeseptiljardia
+* suffixes use back vowel harmony
-* kotus_tn: 51
+* KOTUS paradigm used in their dictionary is 51
+* The lemmas must end in * eseptiljardia * (which will be deleted to form an invariant stub) and the regex matching the lemma is ` kolmeseptiljardia `

+### 51kolmeseptiljardia wordforms